 “This book shows Schama at his best, doing his shtick and doing it well: no hasty product of midnight oil for a television tie-in, but a labour of love, as full of memorable incident as a Bellow novel and wittier than a Woody Allen movie.
 His take on Jewish history if highly idiosyncratic and will doubtless infuriate many.
 Me, I can hardly wait for the second volume”.
 Daniel Johnson, The Times.

-‘This is classic Schama: playful, ironic, immensely erudite, exuding humanity.
-It is also deeply personal, with references to his parents and memories of his boyhood.’
-New Statesman
+“This is classic Schama: playful, ironic, immensely erudite, exuding humanity.
+It is also deeply personal.”
+The New Statesman.

 PUBLISHER: Bodley Head